 Coziron Resources Limited (ASX:CZR) ("Coziron" or Company") is pleased to announce an exploration update for the Croydon Top Camp gold project (E47/2150) in the Pilbara ("CTCP").
-Following the completion of its recent capital-raising, Coziron immediately undertook a field exploration program during the month of September in advance of commencing a drilling program on the CTCP.
-The Company is focussed on the potential of the pre-Fortescue Group rocks from the basement of the Pilbara to host lode-style and related gold deposits that represent the source of most gold mined in Western Australia.
+Following the capital-raising (CZR: ASX 9 August 2019), Coziron completed a field exploration program in September and is preparing for a reverse circulation (RC) drill program scheduled to commence in mid-November.
+The Company is focussed on the potential of the pre-Fortescue Group rocks from the basement of the Pilbara to host lode-style and related gold deposits that represent the source of most gold mined in Western Australia (CZR:ASX 20 September 2018, 25 July 2019, 11 October 2019).